gavinlyonsrepo/cylon/README.md

 	* Update all packages in all repositories, pacaur -Syu
 	* Write installed package lists to files (REF1)
 	* Remove foreign packages  menu
+	* Desktop and terminal notifications same as cylon -n option

 * Full System update
 	* Runs the same report that is called by cylon -u , see usage section